-Johns Hopkins has an international reputation for excellence in patient care, research, and teaching.
-We produce master clinicians, physician-scientists, and educational scholars.
-The fellowship program offers three training tracks listed below, but these tracks can be modified depending on your career goals.
+Johns Hopkins University has an international reputation for excellence in patient care, research, and teaching.
+We produce master clinicians, physician-scientists, and clinician educators.
+The fellowship program offers 4 training tracks, and these tracks can be modified depending on your career goals.

-The goal of this track is to train future leaders in clinical and epidemiological research within Nephrology and related fields.
+The clinical research track trains future leaders in clinical and epidemiological research within Nephrology and related fields.
 Fellows in this track have unparalleled opportunity to participate in clinical or epidemiology research within the Nephrology Division, Welch Center for Prevention, Epidemiology and Clinical Research, and the Johns Hopkins Bloomberg School of Public Health.
 The Bloomberg School of Public Health is consistently ranked the #1 school of public health in the nation.

-Fellows in this track are expected to identify research mentors and potential areas of research during their first year.
-During their second year, fellows are supported by an NIH T32 grant to complete formal coursework towards a Master in Health Science degree in Epidemiology or Clinical Investigation at the Johns Hopkins Bloomberg School of Public Health through our T32 NIH grant.
+Fellows in this track identify research mentors and potential areas of research during their first year.
+During their second year, fellows are supported by an NIH T32 grant to complete formal coursework towards a Master in Health Science degree in Epidemiology or Clinical Investigation at the Johns Hopkins Bloomberg School of Public Health.
 Courses focus on epidemiological and biostatistical methodologies, grantsmanship, research ethics and integrity, and practical skills required for conducting patient-oriented research.
 The subsequent third year involves completion of the Master thesis, submission of peer-review manuscripts, and application for extramural funding.

 - One-on-one teaching with residents and medical students during daily clinical activities